MStaffbane/SQLLitePyProject/README.md

 ## Description

 The SQLLitePyProject is a short simple Python Program which allows you to view, edit and delete rows from a basic database using sqllite.
+This shall also recreate the data in order to show that not only is the data easy to store, but also maintain if something went wrong.

 ## Contents